19atlas/binux-WL/README.md

-# Archived
+# Archived fork
-because I want to rewrite it all by myself, not copying base.
+i forked for simple file path.

 # binux-WL
 an OS but doesn't have the linux kernel B(